 Leadership Excellence Academy

 Leading in today's complex workplace demands a new type of leadership.
-Managers and supervisors must lead using less authority, and more influence; they must communicate clear directional messages using modern methods that really work.
-Further, leaders at the front-lines and mid-level must be excellent tacticians, translating strategy to tangible action that gets results.
+Managers and supervisors must lead using less authority and more influence; they must communicate clear directional messages using modern methods that really work.
+Leaders at the front-lines and mid-level must be excellent tacticians, translating strategy to tangible action that gets results.
 To succeed, leaders at all levels need to increase competitive advantage, improve customer service, nurture a diverse, multi-generational workplace and meet ethical and business challenges.
 This Leadership Excellence Academy delivers the knowledge, skills and guidance participants require to become effective twenty-first century leaders.

 The Leader as a Team Builder: (Week 5 and 6): focuses on teaching pragmatic skills to strengthen team performance through the identification of elements of effective and ineffective teams; developing team goals; encouraging member participation; increasing motivation, decision-making, and risk-taking; managing conflict on the team; supporting change within the company; and collaboration with other teams and key stakeholders in the company.

 Effective Priority & Time Management (Week 7 and 8): Course highlights include: Creating a baseline for current time usage, being better able to set and maintain work priorities, managing distractions and interruptions more effectively, applying time management principles to run more effective meetings, learning how to lead a more organized and efficient workplace.

 BCC will provide a certificate of completion to all students who successfully complete the program.

 Please Call the Center for Workforce and Community Education at 508-678-2811 ext.
 2154.